 The Fire Prevention Bureau provides information and responds to complaints regarding a variety of subjects such as emergency planning, hazardous materials storage, fire and life safety hazards, outdoor burning, and permits.
 If you have questions or concerns regarding any of the following please contact us.

-The Public Education Officer provides educational information to enhance public awareness about fire and life safety issues.
+The Community Risk Reduction Manager provides educational information to enhance public awareness about fire and life safety issues.
 A variety of community outreach programs are available to meet the needs of both children and adults.
-This includes the Fire-Stoppers assessment and intervention program and the Children's Fire Safety House.
+This includes the Youth Firesetter Prevention educational program and the Children's Fire Safety House.
 Fire prevention and life safety videos are run each month through Spokane City Cable 5.

 Fire Prevention District Inspectors assigned to this division are responsible for a variety of duties including conducting site and building inspections, issuing permits, managing reports and records, notifying others of fire hazards, and enforcing fire codes.